 |

-An ordered group is a group equipped with a linear ordering with
+An ordered group is a group equipped with a linear

 for all .

-Natural example: itself with translations on the left, i.e. .
+with translations on the left, i.e.

-If is dense or , then has QE and is o-minimal.
+has QE and is o-minimal.

 Two examples